 SWITZERLAND 1st chapter

 As a kid, when my father was rebuilding a textile mill at Intra on Lake Maggiore near the Swiss frontier, I loved traveling into Switzerland on the yellow Swiss Post buses (kids alone were normal then), to stay with farm families in the Alps.
 I became attached for ever to deepest Switzerland, to long hikes in the high forests, to reading animals' feelings, to cold nights in cowherd huts, and loved trying to communicate in the old dialects spoken by these taciturn mountain people.

 At age 10, my parents moved from Milano to Glasgow, which I loved.
-As hobbies, I apprenticed voluntarily with a master-gardener and repaired electric trains for collectors.
+As hobbies, I apprenticed voluntarily with a master-gardener and planted veggies and fruits for the local big homes, and repaired electric trains for rich collectors, both of which became quite a business.
 At age 12, I did my first startup with some entrepreneurial Scots girls, washing found golf balls and painting "Champ !" on them.
 For a kid with a fast Italian racing bike, Scotland and its thrilling scenery was an exalting place to live.
 The beginning of a life on a bicycle.
-And as a drummer in the local pipe-band and at society balls I also learned to swing my kilt and whirl a reel (useful life-skills).
+And as a drummer in the local pipe-band and at society balls I also learned to swing a kilt (a useful life-skill).